Re-fighting famous battles with amateur style omniscience

 Assuming your armies are in the same position on the day, what can we do at Waterloo to change the result?
 How would we fight it differently?
 Not that we necessarily want Napoleon to win, but just want to try and get a different result for the perversity of it…

 Apart from not fighting (Wellington has chosen awesome ground) the obvious change is NOT to throw the French cavalry in unsupported.
 Duh.
 And let’s not waste time and so many lives on those buildings.
 Or waste the entire flippin’ morning for that matter – the Prussian army is still out there somewhere!
-And yep it rains the night before but we will still get moving at dawn.
+Properly scouting the Prussian location would be a bonus hmmm?
+Napoleon will give Grouchy firm orders …ie. to pursue the Prussians BUT to come with all haste to the sound of sustained gunfire indicating a general engagement.
+And yep it rains the night before but the French will still get moving at dawn.
 It’s gonna be bloody muddy…but that’s war.

 Ok some fast scouting at dawn on Wellington’s deployments… yep the Anglo-Dutch force is on/behind the ridge and in those houses.
-OK let’s get Wellington unbalanced with some serious flanking action.
-Start wide flank marches to the east and west, beyond Hougoumont and Papelotte, with sizeable forces (of infantry, cavalry and mobile artillery) given orders to make demonstrations on each flank in the mid-morning and to follow up any opportunities.
+So let’s get Wellington unbalanced with some serious flanking action.
+Start wide flank marches to the east and west, beyond Hougoumont and Papelotte (yes yes the right flankers will get wet feet), with sizeable forces (of infantry, cavalry and mobile artillery) given orders to make demonstrations on each flank in the mid-morning, to follow up any opportunities, and to push the attack when the English front is heavily engaged after midday.

 Not waiting for the ground to dry out, the artillery barrage will start at 10am -put sacks under the wheels, or planks from buildings for fucks sake, you don’t want to wait for the Prussians to join in!
 Perforate and burn Hougoumont, La Haye Sainte and Papelotte, paste any regiments in the open and of course target the enemy artillery.